Parents of US man held in Moscow demand fair trial for son

-Trevor Reed was arrested in August 2019, accused of assaulting police officers in Moscow who were driving him to a police station after picking him up following a night of heavy drinking.
-Russian authorities say 28-year-old Reed was drunk inside a police car when he grabbed the arm of the driver, causing him to swerve into another lane, and elbowed another officer who tried to intervene.
+Trevor Reed was charged in August 2019 with assaulting police officers who were driving him to a police station after picking him up following a night of heavy drinking at a party.
+Russian authorities say the 28-year-old Reed was drunk inside a police car when he grabbed the arm of the driver, causing him to swerve into another lane, and elbowed another officer who tried to intervene.

 Reed’s trial began this year and continues June 30.
 He faces up to 10 years in prison if convicted.
-His family says that besides seeking a fair trial for their son, they also want to ensure that U.S. officials are closely tracking the case, including watching for potential irregularities in the Russian justice system that could result in unfair punishment.
+His family says that besides seeking a fair trial for their son, they also want to ensure that U.S. officials are closely tracking the case, including being mindful of potential irregularities in the Russian criminal justice system that could result in unfair punishment.

 “We want to make sure that people throughout our government, both elected and in the agencies, understand what’s going on in case he gets a disproportionate punishment,” Joey Reed, his father, said in an interview with The Associated Press.
 “Which at this point, based on the evidence and the facts of the case, any prison sentence in my opinion is disproportionate.”

+Whelan, also a former Marine, insists he is innocent, saying he was set up when he was arrested in Moscow in December 2018 while visiting Russia to attend a friend’s wedding.
+Secretary of State Mike Pompeo said the U.S. was “outraged” by the verdict and said the treatment of Whelan while in custody has been “appalling.”

-Reed’s parents, of Granbury, Texas, say they are concerned about what they see as irregularities in both cases, including missing evidence and conflicting accounts by police officers in their son’s prosecution.
+Reed’s parents, of Granbury, Texas, say they are concerned about what they see as irregularities in both cases, including missing evidence and contradictory accounts by police officers in their son’s prosecution.

-“We would hope that Russian law is followed and due process is used in my son’s case,” Joey Reed said.
-“The issue we have is it appears Russian law is more of a guideline than a law.”

 At the time of his arrest, Trevor Reed was in Moscow visiting his girlfriend and studying the Russian language.
 He had attended a party one week before he was scheduled to return home, where his family says he was encouraged to drink a large amount of vodka.

-Reed’s girlfriend called the police after Reed got out of the car and began running around near a busy boulevard.
-But instead of taking him to a hospital for medical care, as the family says is standard protocol, officers drove him to the police station.
+Reed was sharing a ride home when he became nauseated and got out of the car.
+After he began running around near a busy boulevard, his girlfriend called the police for help.
+But instead of taking him for medical care, as the family says is standard protocol in Moscow, officers drove him to the police station.

 Inside the car, police say, Reed grabbed the arm of the driver and struck an officer with his elbow.
 The police car swerved into a lane of oncoming traffic during the altercation, the authorities said.
-Reed has no recollection of what happened inside the car, his family says.
+Reed has no memory beyond drinking vodka at the party and no recollection of what happened inside the car, his family says.

+When his girlfriend arrived at the police station several hours later, he was being questioned by Russian authorities without a lawyer or an adequate interpreter.
+She was told he was being charged with intentionally endangering the officers, the family says.

 His parents have seized on what they say are discrepancies.
-They say traffic video does not show the car swerving, and Reed’s girlfriend — a lawyer who is close with the family and has been assisting with the defense — and others who were in a car following close behind did not report seeing the police vehicle swerve on the way to the station.
+They say traffic video does not show the police car swerving, and that Reed’s girlfriend — a lawyer who is close with the family and has been helpful to the defense — and others who were in a car following close behind did not report seeing the police vehicle swerve on the way to the station.

-Investigators did not give the defense video from inside the car or the police station — video that the family says has been erased.
+Investigators also did not give the defense video from inside the car or the police station — video that the family says has since been erased.

 “I am extremely concerned about him catching COVID-19 more than ever now,” Paula Reed said in a text message.
 “And since social distancing is impossible in a jail situation it compounds my concerns for his health.”

-The U.S. embassy in Russia has sent representatives to different court appearances and visited him.
-The family says it wants the embassy to continue sending a Russian-speaking consul to observe Reed’s court proceedings and for Ambassador John Sullivan to attend the trial at its conclusion.
+The U.S. embassy in Russia, meanwhile, has sent representatives to different court appearances, and the family says it wants the embassy to continue sending a Russian-speaking consul to observe Reed’s court proceedings and for Ambassador John Sullivan to attend the trial at its conclusion.

+“We would hope that Russian law is followed and due process is used in my son’s case,” Joey Reed said.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.